Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

 where $\alpha = \gamma = l = 1$ have been used.
 As reflected in \cite{warner2020inverse}, from where the dataset was obtained, the database is published in a public repository \url{https://github.com/NASA/pigans-material-ID}.

-For each randomly generated expression of the Elastic Modulus at each node in the domain ($25 \times 25$ nodes), a displacement field $\bs{u}$ has been obtained.
-For illustrative purposes, Fig. \ref{NASA02} shows three simulations belonging to the dataset used in training the network.
+For each randomly generated expression of the Elastic Modulus at each node in the domain ($25 \times 25$ nodes), a displacement field $\bs{u}$ has been obtained. {The nodal distribution and the graph connectivity is depicted before in Fig. \ref{Grafo01}.} For illustrative purposes, Fig. \ref{NASA02} shows three simulations belonging to the dataset used in training the network.